rosehffr/rosehoffren.github.io/research/index.md

 <div class="page-header">
   <h1>Research</h1>
-  <p>My work spans computational and experimental nuclear astrophysics.
+  <p>My work spans computational and experimental nuclear physics.
 When it comes to my computational research, I blow up a bunch of stars!
 I study the double-detonation method of Type Ia supernovae, specifically focusing on the explodability of oxygen-neon white dwarfs.
 My experimental work on the other hand is very hardware focused.
 I am continuing the work of a previous student on a Pick 'n Place machine which is essentially a 3D printer for assembling PCB circuits.
 I am also working on a program that connects to the amplifiers of old DarkLight scintillators.</p>
 </div>

 <div class="section">